anishhdiwan/near/README.md

 **NOTE: This repository requires Ubuntu 20.04 and Python 3.7.
 These are hard requirements and are the latest possible Ubuntu/Python versions that are supported by Nvidia Isaac Gym**

 This installation proceeds in three main steps.
-First, we install Isaac Gym, then we install the Isaacgymenvs (this repo) package.
+First, we install Isaac Gym, then we install the `isaacgymenvs` package (this repo).
 Finally we install the remaining packages required to train the proposed score/energy-based imitation learning algorithm.

 1. Download the Isaac Gym Preview 4 release from the [website](https://developer.nvidia.com/isaac-gym), then follow the installation instructions in the documentation.
 The conda environment installation option is required to run the code base from this project (other options might work but are not tested).

 2. Ensure that Isaac Gym works on your system by running one of the examples from the `python/examples` directory, like `joint_monkey.py`.
 Follow the troubleshooting steps described in the Isaac Gym Preview 4 install instructions if you have any trouble running the samples.
-For instance, you might need to add the environment variable LD_LIB_PATH.
+For instance, you might need to add the environment variable `LD_LIB_PATH`.

 3. Once Isaac Gym is installed and samples work within your current Python environment, install this repo: